 Alternative to Replacement: Committee of Inspection

-At the first meeting of creditors a committee of inspection may be formed to assist and advice the voluntary administrator, monitor their conduct and to give directions.
-The voluntary administrator must have regard to, but is not always required to comply with, these directions.
+At the first meeting of creditors a committee of inspection may be formed to assist and advise the voluntary administrator, monitor their conduct and to give directions.
+The voluntary administrator must have regard to but is not always required to comply with, these directions.
 For more information, consult the ASIC website.